Eldritch Instinct System Reference Document (v0.8)

 Warden: As you approach the watchman silently, you recognize a treacherous sweet smell – chloroform.

-Arlene: I pry the showcase open with my screwdriver.
-We should not waste any time.
+Arlene: I’ll quickly pry the showcase open with my screwdriver.

 Arlene: I put the casket in my bag and run down the corridor.

-Warden: Alright, let’s have a little chase then.
+Warden: Alright, let’s do a chase then.
 Roll DEX against the watchman.
 Both fail.
 You give it your all, but the watchman is catching up.

 Rosalie: Let’s hide in one of the rooms, wait for him to run past and then go back the other way.

 Warden: Sounds like a WIL save to me.
 Arlene fails, but Rosalie scores a critical success.
-The watchman runs straight past Rosalie, but notices Arlene’s bag sticking out behind the corner just in time.
-I’ll roll to see what the last obstacle will be.
-11 – DEX – A fallen tree.
-Hmm, there are a few rows of these queue line dividers between you and the exit.
+The watchman runs straight past Rosalie, but just notices Arlene’s bag sticking out behind the corner.
+There are a few rows of these queue line dividers between you and the exit.
+Rosalie, you are already quite far ahead, do you want to help Arlene out?

-Rosalie: As I have already 2 points from my crit, I will hold up the last divider for Arlene to help her escape.
+Rosalie: Yes, I will hold up the last divider for her.

-Warden: Alright, but if you don’t get at least 1 point in total this round, he will get you both.
+Warden: Alright, but there’s the risk that he will get you both.
 Arlene fails again, but Rosalie succeeds.
 Arlene is struggling to jump over the dividers in her skirt, but with your help you both make it out the front door while the watchman gets tangled up in the line dividers.

 Arlene: “Thank you, Rosa!
 He almost got me.”
 What’s in the casket?